 Configure MemoryGraph with the Claude Desktop application.
+Choose between MemoryGraph Cloud (managed service, no setup) or MemoryGraph Local (self-hosted, full control).

 Prerequisites